Before you start, get all of the ingredients ready. Prepare a large piping bag, fitted with a large round tip, I use a 05." tip. Set aside.

 Bake for 5 minutes, rotate tray.

-I bake each tray for 15 to 18 minutes minutes, rotating every 5 minutes.
+I bake each tray for 15 to 18 minutes minutes.

 When baked, the macarons will have a deeper color and formed feet.
 If you try to move a macaron, it shouldn’t feel jiggly.
 If the macaron is still jiggly, keep baking.